projectawakening/builder-examples/smart-storage-unit/readme.md

 WORLD_ADDRESS=
 ```

-For Nova or Nebula, Smart Storage Unit ID (SSU ID) is available once you have deployed an SSU in the game.
+For Nova or Nebula, the Smart Storage Unit ID (SSU ID) is available once you have deployed an SSU in the game.

 Right click your Smart Storage Unit, and open the dapp window and copy the smart storage unit id.